sintefmath/tinia/static/doc/install.md

 Other fairly recent *NIXes will probably work, as long as they have a fairly recent C++ compiler supporting C++11.

-Compilation on Ubuntu 12.04
+Compilation on Ubuntu 12.04 and 12.10
 ---------------------------
-The supported Linux platform is Ubuntu 12.04 LTS, using GCC 4.6 utilizing dependencies from the official repositories.
+The supported Linux platform is Ubuntu 12.04 LTS and Ubuntu 12.10, utilizing dependencies from the official repositories.

-### Dependencies
+### Dependencies for Ubuntu 12.04

-Ubuntu packages (with dependencies) from Ubuntu 12.04:
+Ubuntu packages (with dependencies) for Ubuntu 12.04:

 - libxml2-dev
 - glew1.6-dev